Marcel de Jong: Ottawa Fury

 The day after being released by Sporting KC, de Jong signed with NASL club Ottawa Fury, joining fellow Canadian international teammate Julian de Guzman.

 After a good Spring season with Ottawa, de Jong had stated in interviews that he and his family "liked it here" (in Ottawa) and that he wanted to stay despite interest from multiple other clubs.
 However, when questioned by media, Fury manager Paul Dalglish stated that he was doubtful that the club would be able to afford de Jong.
 On 22 June 2016, Dalglish stated that he had made de Jong "his best possible offer" and that it was up to the player as to whether or not he would accept it and stay in Ottawa or sign elsewhere.
 On 30 June, the club stated in a preview for its Fall season opener that de Jong had not been re-signed.

 Vancouver Whitecaps FC

 On 11 July, Vancouver Whitecaps FC announced they had signed de Jong via Twitter.

 On 4 February 2019, de Jong and Vancouver mutually agreed to terminate his contract with the club.

 Pacific FC

 On 19 February 2019, de Jong signed with Canadian Premier League club Pacific FC.
 The next month on 15 March, Pacific FC revealed de Jong suffered a ruptured Achilles tendon in training, sidelining him for the season.
 It was expected that de Jong would miss the entire 2019 Canadian Premier League season, but when the season was almost over, he was able to make his debut in the 66th minute of a 1–1 draw against the HFX Wanderers.
 De Jong re-signed with Pacific in October 2020 for the 2021 season.

-On 5 March 2021, de Jong announced his retirement from football.
+On 5 March 2021, de Jong announced his retirement from soccer.